DivyaPrakash-C/Healthcare-tableau-Report/README.md

 # Real-Time Healthcare Tableau Report

 This project is a real-time **interactive healthcare dashboard** built using **Tableau**.
 It visualizes and analyzes various key metrics related to patient treatment, satisfaction, department costs, and readmission data.
+And the data is collected using mockaroo.

 ![Healthcare Dashboard](healthcare%20tableau%20report.jpg)